kanimetov/sample-psp/docs/internal/api/dto.md

 All strings UTF‑8; numbers are integers unless specified otherwise.
 Amounts in tyiyn (minor units).

-## DTO Consolidation
+## DTO Organization

-The DTOs have been consolidated and renamed to eliminate code duplication and improve maintainability:
+DTOs are organized by communication direction to clearly indicate data flow and eliminate duplication:

 ### Response DTOs:
-- **IncomingTransactionResponseDto**: Consolidates `CreateResponseDto`, `ExecuteResponseDto`, and `StatusDto` for incoming operations
+- **IncomingTransactionResponseDto**: Used for incoming create, execute, and status operations
-- **OutgoingTransactionResponseDto**: Consolidates `CreateResponseDto`, `ExecuteResponseDto`, and `StatusDto` for outgoing operations
+- **OutgoingTransactionResponseDto**: Used for outgoing create, execute, and status operations
-- **IncomingCheckResponseDto**: Renamed from `CheckResponseDto` for incoming check operations
+- **IncomingCheckResponseDto**: Used for incoming check operations
-- **OutgoingCheckResponseDto**: Renamed from `CheckResponseDto` for outgoing check operations
+- **OutgoingCheckResponseDto**: Used for outgoing check operations

 ### Request DTOs:
-- **IncomingCheckRequestDto**: Renamed from `CheckRequestDto` for incoming check operations
+- **IncomingCheckRequestDto**: Used for incoming check operations
-- **IncomingCreateRequestDto**: Renamed from `CreateRequestDto` for incoming create operations
+- **IncomingCreateRequestDto**: Used for incoming create operations
-- **OutgoingCheckRequestDto**: Renamed from `CheckRequestDto` for outgoing check operations
+- **OutgoingCheckRequestDto**: Used for outgoing check operations
-- **OutgoingCreateRequestDto**: Renamed from `CreateRequestDto` for outgoing create operations
+- **OutgoingCreateRequestDto**: Used for outgoing create operations

-This consolidation maintains full backward compatibility while providing clearer naming conventions that indicate the direction of data flow.

 ## DTO Package Structure